krislee/project2-backend/README.md

 ## Project Description

-The project will center on a blog for one author.
-The blog author can create new blogs and update existing blogs.
-The homepage will display the most current blog, while users can access all the blogs in the navigation bar.
+This project is built with CRUD functionalities of a travel journal API.
+It will consist of 2 models, labeled heading and description.
+These models will mirror the front-end portion of heading and body content.
+There will be routes will handle request of showing all blogs, one blog at a time, updating a blog, and making a new blog.

-The back-end is built with NodeJS, Express, MongoDB and Mongoose, while the front-end is built with HTML, CSS, and jQuery.The project is deployed on Heroku for the server application and Netlify for hosting the project.
+The project uses MongoDB Atlas and Mongoose to store the journal entries data in the database, and Heroku and Node.js for the server application.